Welcome to PBC

 Which class will I be in?

 PBC takes care to place students in classes where they will do their best learning.
 With students coming to us from over 50 primary schools, from the Gold Coast, interstate and even overseas, there is a great opportunity to meet new people and make new friends.
-The Year 7s and 8s have lunch breaks in the Middle School precinct, making it easy to catch up with friends who may not be in your class.
+The Year 7s and 8s have lunch breaks in the Junior Secondary precinct, making it easy to catch up with friends who may not be in your class.

 You will find out your new classes on Transition Day, or on your first day of Year 7.